moomoolive/khateeb_remind/systemDesign/README.md

 * VUE_APP_DEFAULT_AUTH_IO_LOADING_TIME <Number> - the default time (in milliseconds) the loading icon appears for when authorization key (json web token) change is requested

  For PWA testing only:
- * VUE_APP_PWA - a variable to test whether bundle is being build for pwa testing.
+ * VUE_APP_PWA - a variable to test whether bundle is being built for pwa testing.

 ## Server
 Both development and production: